fosskers/aura/rust/aura-pm/README.md

 ## Installation

-Since this crate is still in the Beta phase, you'll need to specify the version yourself when installing it via `cargo`:
+Since this crate is still only a Release Candidate, you'll need to specify the version yourself when installing it via `cargo`:

 ```
-cargo install aura-pm --version 4.0.0-beta04
+cargo install aura-pm --version 4.0.0-rc1
 ```